BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 > Survey Demographics
 > Current Landscape for Rigor and Transparency in Represented Shared Resources
 > Core Implementation of Research Best Practices
 > Strategies for Improving R&R in Core Operation
+>
+> and add the appropriate subheading syntax
+>
+>> FIXME insert solution screenshot here
+>> ## Survey Demographics
+>> ## Current Landscape for Rigor and Transparency in Represented Shared Resources
+>> ## Core Implementation of Research Best Practices
+>> ## Strategies for Improving R&amp;R in Core Operation
+>> ## Creating Bulleted and Numbered Lists
+>>
+> {: .solution}
 {: .challenge}

-FIXME output
-## Survey Demographics

-## Current Landscape for Rigor and Transparency in Represented Shared Resources

-## Core Implementation of Research Best Practices

-## Strategies for Improving R&amp;R in Core Operation

-## Creating Bulleted and Numbered Lists
+## Bulleted & Numbered Lists

 Academic articles often include lists to make important findings stand out more or to summarize key points for readers.
 We will learn how to create both unordered lists with bullet points, and ordered numbered lists.

-Unordered Bullet Lists
+###Unordered Bullet Lists

 Creating unordered lists is relatively simple.
 For unordered lists, you can use: asterix, dash or plus characters  *, - or +:
+\* A bullet point
+\- Also a bullet point
+\+ Still a bullet point

+Output:
 * A bullet point
 - Also a bullet point
 + Still a bullet point
-Output:
-A bullet point
-Also a bullet point
-Still a bullet point

-CHALLENGE 3.3
+> ## CHALLENGE 3.3
-Now let’s practice creating bullet lists.
+>Now let’s practice creating bullet lists.
 Use the search function in RStudio to locate the phrase “At least 170”, in the example academic paper.
 This sentence and the following two should be turned into bullet points.
-Answer:
+>
+>> ## SOLUTION
-* At least 170 (∼80%) respondents use documentation, in the form of quality control and standard operation procedures (SOPs) to support practices.
+>> At least 170 (∼80%) respondents use documentation, in the form of quality control and standard operation procedures (SOPs) to support practices.
-* The incorporation of an instrumentation management plan, was not as highly utilized (56%).
+>> * The incorporation of an instrumentation management plan, was not as highly utilized (56%).
-* Oversight of data analyses and double-checking results were some of the least widely used ones (26%).
+>> * Oversight of data analyses and double-checking results were some of the least widely used ones (26%).
+> {: .solution}
+{: .challenge}

 Remember: You can use + or - too.
 You can also add sub-levels, to create sub-lists by indenting the next list item evenly by two or four spaces:
 * A bullet point
   * Sub-level one
     * Sub-level two

 Output:
-A bullet-point
+* A bullet-point
-Sub-level one
+  *Sub-level one
-Sub-level two
+    *Sub-level two

-Ordered Numbered Lists
+### Ordered Numbered Lists

 For ordered lists, you use a number with a dot, e.g: 1.
 Your numbers do not need to be sequential.
 Markdown will number the item in the order in which they appear rather than their numeric order.

+{% raw %} 1.
+First item in our numbered list {% endraw %}
+{% raw %} 7.
+Second item in our numbered list {% endraw %}
+{% raw %} 2.
+Third item in our numbered list {% endraw %}

 1. First item in our numbered list
 7. Second item in our numbered list
 2. Third item in our numbered list

-First item in our numbered list
-Second item in our numbered list
-Third item in our numbered list
+> ## Tip: No ) for numbered lists
-Note: Markdown parser does not accept parenthesis as a list delimiter, so if you use parenthesis, the output will be the same as above.
+> Note: Markdown parser does not accept parenthesis as a list delimiter, so if you use parenthesis, the output will be the same as above.
+{: .callout}

-CHALLENGE 3.4
+> ##CHALLENGE 3.4
-Use RStudio to locate the paragraph which ends with “in grant applications, as follows:” the next four sentences should be shown as numbered a list.
+> Use RStudio to locate the paragraph which ends with “in grant applications, as follows:” the next four sentences should be shown as numbered a list.
-Answer:
+>
+> Solution:
-1. scientific premise forming the basis of the proposed research
+>> 1. scientific premise forming the basis of the proposed research
-2. rigorous experimental design for robust and unbiased results
+>> 2. rigorous experimental design for robust and unbiased results
-3. consideration of sex and other relevant biologic variables
+>> 3. consideration of sex and other relevant biologic variables
-4. authentication of key biologic and chemical resources
+>> 4. authentication of key biologic and chemical resources
+> {: .solution}
+{: .challenge}

 If needed, you can also combine sub-levels numbers or even combine bullets and numbered items in the same list, by indenting different levels.